nicodoggie/bastion-falls/content/religions/orthodox-divine-masochist/_index.md

 +++
-title = "The Orthodox Church of the Divine Masochist" slug = "divine-masochist-orthodox"
+title = "The Orthodox Church of the Divine Masochist" slug = "orthodox-divine-masochist" render = true
 +++

 {{ incomplete() }}

-# The Orthodox Church of the Divine Masochist

-One of the major religions of the countries spawned by the former Kalasarian Empire, the Church of the Divine Masochist's ultimate origin is from the [Arzhadad religion](@/religions/arzhadad.md) worshiped in a small settlement in an island off the coast of Giza called Arzhadi-et-Betet.

-Prophets of the Arzhadad religion had foretold the arrival of a great theo-political leader who would lead their people in rebellion, wand would overthrow the oppressive Kalasarian regime that had conquered and settled upon their lands for nearly a century.
+*The Orthodox Church of the Divine Masochist* is a religion with a large number of devotees across the world, and is the official religion of many states that have arisen from the collapse of the [Kalassarian Empire](@/organizations/kalassarian-empire.md).
+It is qualified with the *orthodox* moniker to differentiate from other Masochistic faiths that have splintered off from it.

+# Connections to the Arzhadadi religion
+Divine Masochism is rooted from the Arzhadadi religion [Mangul-am-Arzhadad](@/religions/arzhadad.md) worshiped in an island off the coast of Giza called [Arzhadi-et-Betet](@/locations/arzhadi-et-betet.md).
+The followers of the Divine Masochist believed that he was the one foretold by a number of Arzhadadi prophets who would lead their people to freedom against the oppression of the Kalasarian and bring the world empires to heel.

+Most followers of the *Mangul* believe that at best, the man called the Divine Masochist is, at best, the latest of many prophets that prepare the stage for the *Arzhadam*, or the raising of the people of Arzhadad.

 ## History

 ### The One Appointed by God

-In the 7th century, a group of hermetic monks believed that they have finally found the "one appointed by God", and had raised him as a vicious critic of the Arzhadad theocracy, and the Kalasarian empire's governance.
+In the 2nd century BF, a group of hermetic monks believed that they have finally found the "one appointed by God", and had raised him as a vicious critic of the Arzhadad theocracy, and the Kalasarian empire's governance.
 By the time the man was his 20s, Hesse son of Hoseppe (Arsi-tam-Osepi in their language) became a